WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 incrementing its version number.

-The `"responses"` section MUST appear after the other three sections defined here, and parsers MUST not load any data if that is not the case.
+The `"responses"` section MUST appear after the other three sections defined here, and parsers MUST NOT load any data if that is not the case.

 The `sections` array contains the sections' content.
 The length of this array MUST be exactly half the length of the `section-lengths` array, and parsers MUST